-RREA federal funding must be used on the strategic issues from the FY 2012-2016 RREA Strategic Plan identified in the institution's approved 5-Year Plan of Work for FYs 2012-2016.
+RREA federal funding must be used on the strategic issues from the fiscal years (FYs) 2012-2016 RREA Strategic Plan identified in the institution's approved 5-Year Plan of Work for FYs 2012-2016.

 1. Indirect Costs: Not allowed